Longline

 Overview

-The dolphinfish, or mahi-mahi (Coryphaena hippurus), is a highly migratory pelagic species accounting for several stocks found in extensive areas of the world’s oceans.
+Dolphinfish, also known as mahi-mahi (Coryphaena hippurus), is a highly migratory pelagic species that has several stocks found in extensive areas of the world’s oceans.
 It lives in tropical and subtropical areas of the Atlantic, Indian, and Pacific Oceans and is believed to migrate seasonally to warm areas.
 Coastal distribution and abundance seem to be strongly related to surface temperature and distance from temperature fronts.
-The dolphinfish has a high growth rate and fast sexual maturity, which may be associated with physiological adaptations for a pelagic predator.
+Dolphinfish has a high growth rate and fast sexual maturity, which may be associated with physiological adaptations for a pelagic predator.

-Within the Panamanian ZEE there is a longline fishery for both species, conducted from around 70 midsize, semi-industrial vessels and several artisanal boats.
+Within the Panamanian EEZ there is a longline fishery targeting both species.
+The fishery is conducted by approximately 70 midsize, semi-industrial vessels and several artisanal boats.
 Around 3,000 employments on land and at sea are depending on this fishery in Panama, with the products being exported mainly to the USA.

-The dolphinfish, or mahi-mahi (Coryphaena hippurus), is a highly migratory pelagic species accounting for several stocks found in extensive areas of the world’s oceans.
+Dolphinfish, also known as mahi-mahi (Coryphaena hippurus), is a highly migratory pelagic species that has several stocks found in extensive areas of the world’s oceans.
 It lives in tropical and subtropical areas of the Atlantic, Indian, and Pacific Oceans and is believed to migrate seasonally to warm areas.
 Coastal distribution and abundance seem to be strongly related to surface temperature and distance from temperature fronts.
-The dolphinfish has a high growth rate and fast sexual maturity, which may be associated with physiological adaptations for a pelagic predator.
+Dolphinfish has a high growth rate and fast sexual maturity, which may be associated with physiological adaptations for a pelagic predator.

 FIP at a Glance